UNCSA's "The Nutcracker" to feature dancers from the New York City Ballet

 Mearns is a Benois de la Danse and Princess Grace Award nominee and winner of the 2018 Bessie Award for Outstanding Performer.
 She made her musical theatre debut as the Angel in New York City Center Encores!
 “I Married an Angel” in March 2019, directed and choreographed by Josh Bergasse.
 In April, she performed in the Night of 100 Solos: A Centennial Event in New York City, celebrating what would have been Merce Cunningham’s 100th birthday.
 This summer she danced at Jacob’s Pillow in a week-long tribute to her called Beyond Ballet.
 This past spring, she received an honorary doctorate from the University of South Carolina.

-Mr. Janzen was born in Bridgeport, Conn., and began his dance training at the age of six at The Rock School in Philadelphia, Pa.
-He attended summer sessions in 2004 and 2005 at the School of American Ballet, the official school of New York City Ballet, and enrolled as a full-time student in the winter of 2005.
-In Oct.
-2007, Mr. Janzen became an apprentice with NYCB, and in June 2008, he joined the company as a member of the corps de ballet.
-He was promoted to soloist in Oct.
-2014 and to principal in Feb.
-2017.
+Peter Walker is from Fort Myers, Fla., where he began his early dance training at age eight with teacher Judy Murray in tap dance and the next year at the Gulfshore Ballet with Melinda Roy.
+Walker began studying at the School of American Ballet, the official school of the New York City Ballet (NYCB), during the 2006 and 2007 summer courses and enrolled as a full-time student in the winter of 2007.
+In the spring of 2011, Walker became an apprentice with NYCB and he joined the Company as a member of the corps de ballet in fall 2012.
+He was promoted to soloist in October 2018.